Story by: Lynne Choate on November 15, 2019

 In Larry’s case, Twin Lakes Regional Medical Center activated the network, the helicopter pilots jumped into action, and Norton Hospital started preparing for his arrival.

 Jerry, the oldest of the three, needed a cardiac catheterization to open a few arteries that had narrowed.
 But just a few years later, at the age of 67, Jerry needed open heart surgery to bypass severe blockages.
-Having a second or even third procedure is fairly common for those who have a strong family history of cholesterol-related heart disease, according to Dr. Fahsah.
+Having a second or even third procedure is fairly common for those who have a strong family history of cholesterol-related heart disease, according to their cardiologist.
 The plaque buildup requires ongoing evaluation, and sometimes, surgery is required.